SuperOfficeDocs/superoffice-docs/docs/service/customer-center/tutorials/embed-chat-widget.md

 * Phone: **data-customerPhone** = "‪12345678"
 * Company: **data-companyName** = "Liberty Inc"

-The contextual page might have these values available as either local Javascript variables, cookie values, or URL parameters.
+The contextual page might have these values available as either local JavaScript variables, cookie values, or URL parameters.
 Therefore, it should be possible to use the following syntax:

 * `data-customerName="cookie:someValue"?`: Get the value from the cookie named "someValue"
 * `data-customerName="url:someParameter"`: Get the value from the URL parameter named "someParameter"
-* `data-customerName="variable:someVar"`: Get the value from the Javascript variable named "someVar" ("window.someVar")
+* `data-customerName="variable:someVar"`: Get the value from the JavaScript variable named "someVar" ("window.someVar")

 All 4 fields support this syntax.